Thank you for your interest in judging our moot court competition. Your service as a visiting judge is extraordinarily valuable to us.

 You may still judge in the competition if you have worked with or are related to a student participant.
 However, please provide us with the name of the student, and we will ensure that you are not assigned to judge that particular argument.

-In light of COVID-19, we will be hosting a hybrid competition.
+We will be hosting a hybrid competition.
 The first two rounds of the competition will be judged remotely via Zoom.
 When you sign up to judge, you will receive a separate note from the team with information on how to join the virtual session.
 The rest of the competitive rounds will occur in person and require travel to Bloomington.
 When you sign up to judge, you will receive a separate note about in-person judging procedures.

 If you are judging online, please download the Zoom application.
 Zoom operates best when accessed via a desktop or mobile application.
 However, if you are unable to install the application, you can still join by browser.
 If you plan to judge this way, please let us know.